-- Verbal praise - Communicating praise to parents via a phone call or written correspondence (Postcards) - Certificates, prize ceremonies or special assemblies - Positions of responsibility, such as prefect status or being entrusted with a particular decision or project - Whole-class or year group rewards, such as a popular activity
+- Verbal praise - Communicating praise to parents via a phone call or written correspondence e.g. Dojo/Tapestry - Certificates, prize ceremonies or special assemblies - Positions of responsibility, such as prefect status or being entrusted with a particular decision or project - Whole-class or year group rewards, such as a trip to the cinema/afternoon tea

-11. Responding to behaviour that is below the expected standard
+10. Responding to behaviour that is below the expected standard